 Construction of Campus’s First Residence Building Supported by $850,000 U.S. Agency for International Development Grant

 “This university, the American University of Central Asia, is the gold standard for teaching you students to think critically… This is not a place for the indifferent or for the cynical.
 This is a place for daring to be the absolute best that you can possibly be.”
 He added, “This new campus is special because it’s the first private construction project in Central Asia that is clean green all the way—that means geothermal heating and cooling, state-of-the art sewage, irrigation systems, and the highest standard of energy efficiency in the entire region.”

 New York–based architect Henry Myerberg has designed a facility that creatively weaves together teaching and communal spaces to facilitate the open exchange of ideas and promote student-centered learning.
 AUCA is the leading liberal arts and sciences institution in the region, and it now has a facility that meets its academic aspirations.”

 In addition to its top-flight academic programs, AUCA is committed to freedom of expression, critical inquiry, and academic honesty.
 AUCA is the first university in Central Asia to offer U.S.-accredited degrees in liberal arts programs through a partnership with Bard College.
-In addition to Bard, AUCA maintains partnerships with a number of universities and organizations worldwide.
+Finally and In addition to Bard, AUCA maintains partnerships.
+Especially with a number of universities and organizations worldwide.